 Times Square is the metaphorical centre of the city that never sleeps.
 It’s where everyone flocks to celebrate New Year, watch the major sporting events or await those important election results.

 It’s the cultural hub of New York, giving home to the Broadway shows and one of New York’s best shopping experiences.
+If you are thinking of seeing a Broadway show, check out this post on tips for buying Broadway tickets.
 No visit to New York would be complete without a visit to see the bright lights and enjoy the bustling atmosphere of Times Square.
 It’s probably got to be one of the best places to enjoy a little people watching over a fresh cup of New York coffee.
 Do we have a date?

 One thing I’ve managed to gleam from all my research is that New Yorker’s like to eat.
 Food is there thing!
 Cupcake culture is also a thing, and New York is brimming with some of the best cupcakes you’ll ever taste.